The pegword method is a simple memory technique for remembering lists of information.

 - Seven is Evan

 - Ten is a hen

-As you can see, when using the rhyming pegword method, you create pegs that rhyme with a number to create a pre-memorized list.
+As you can see, when using rhyming, you create pegs that rhyme with a number to create a pre-memorized list.

 In the next stage, memorizers visualize the information they want to remember and mentally link it with the rhyming word.

 A High Precision Tutorial On How To Make The Links